Primary Registration for August 2019

 Tel: 07500 785258

 Welcome to the web page for the Village Kids Club, the after school club run in one of the classrooms at Dunbarney Primary School from 3.15 pm until 6pm during term time.
+We are registered with the Care Inspectorate.
 Messages can be left on the mobile during the day, and will be picked up when Kids Club opens to staff at 2.30pm.

 Supervisor: Claire Allison